 People age 55 and over account for over half of total health spending

-While there are people with high spending at all ages, overall, people age 55 and over made up 28% of the population but accounted for 55% of all health spending in 2014.
-In contrast, people under age 35 made up 47% of the population but accounted for less than a quarter of health spending.
+While there are people with high spending at all ages, overall, people age 55 and over made up 28% of the population but accounted for 57% of all health spending in 2015.
+In contrast, people under age 35 made up 47% of the population but accounted for less than a fifth of health spending.

-While health spending increases throughout adulthood for both men and women, spending varies by age
+While health spending increases throughout adulthood for both men and women, differences by gender vary by age

 Among children, there is not a significant difference in health spending between girls and boys.
 Average health spending increases throughout adulthood for both males and females, but at somewhat different rates.
 Women on average spend more in their 20s, 30s, and early 40s, in part due to childbirth.
 Spending differences between males and females are not statistically significant in older age groups.